-- "Sawmill.
-Processing timber, including hardwood or softwood, to produce pulp, lumber, logs, poles, posts, or wood chips." - "School, K-12.
-A facility educating students enrolled in pre-kindergarten through 12th grade, operated by a private institution using a curriculum equivalent to the Hawaii public school curriculum for the same grade level." - "School, Vocational.
-A facility for post-secondary education with a curriculum devoted primarily to business (including barbers and beauticians), industry, trade, or other vocational-technical instruction, or a language school." - "Spacing Distance.
-The shortest straight-line distance between the closest edge of each site's zoning lot line." - "Storage Yard.
+"Sawmill.
+Processing timber, including hardwood or softwood, to produce pulp, lumber, logs, poles, posts, or wood chips."

+"School, PreK-12.
+A facility educating students enrolled in pre-kindergarten through 12th grade, operated by a private institution or entity that provides educational programs using a curriculum analogous to the Hawaii public school curriculum for the same grade level, and when applicable, in compliance with the State compulsory attendance laws.
+The term does not include public schools (see public facility), post-secondary schools (see university, college, vocational school).
+See also child daycare, home-based childcare."

+"School, Vocational.
+A facility for post-secondary education with a curriculum devoted primarily to business (including barbers and beauticians), industry, trade, or other vocational-technical instruction, or a language school.
+The term does not include institutions of higher education that award associates, bachelors, masters, or doctorate degrees (see university, college).
+The term also does not include vocational training on harbor fast lands that support commercial marine activities (see major general marine).
+The term also does not include sports classes, tutoring, martial arts studios, dance studios, or gymnastic studios (see general personal services).

+(1) Minor: Facilities that do not include the operation of industrial equipment such as floor-mounted woodworking or machine shop equipment.

+(2) Major: Facilities that include the operation of industrial equipment such as floor-mounted woodworking or machine shop equipment."

+"Storage Yard.
 The open storage of soil, mulch, stone, lumber, pipe, steel, construction materials, or similar products.
 The term includes but is not limited to a contractor's storage yard.
-The term does not include the outdoor storage of fleet vehicles (see base yard) or the outdoor storage of junk, scrap metal, or old cars (see salvage, scrap, or junk storage and processing)." - "Transitional Setback Distance.
-The shortest straight-line distance between the closest portion of the structure or activity area to the edge of the applicable zoning lot line." - "Truck Terminal.
-A facility used as an origin or destination point for the loading, unloading, assembling, or transferring of goods transported by truck." - "University, College.
-A facility operated by an institution of higher education that awards an associate, bachelor, master, or doctorate degree." - "Unrelated Person.
-One or more persons not related by blood, adoption, marriage, or other duly authorized custodial relationship." - "Urban Agriculture.
-Crop raising and related agricultural activities conducted as a principal or predominant land use outside of the agricultural and country zoning districts.
-The term includes vertical farming operations located outside of the agricultural district."
+The term does not include the outdoor storage of fleet vehicles (see base yard) or the outdoor storage of junk, scrap metal, or old cars (see salvage, scrap, or junk storage and processing)."

+"Telecommunications Facility.
+Facilities integrated with communication towers or communication support structures that are regulated by the Federal Communications Commission, and may include transmitting panel antennas, GPS antennas, accessory satellite dish antennas, remote radio units, power cables, and similar equipment.
+The term includes accessory structures that may be located elsewhere on the zoning lot, including equipment cabinets, emergency generators, and fencing."

+"Transitional Setback Distance.
+The shortest straight-line distance between the closest portion of the structure or activity area to the edge of the applicable zoning lot line."

+"Truck Terminal.
+A facility used as an origin or destination point for the loading, unloading, assembling, or transferring of goods transported by truck."

+"University, College.
+A facility for post-secondary education operated by an institution of higher education that awards an associate, bachelor, master, or doctorate degree.
+See also public facility, vocational school, PreK-12 school."

+"Unrelated Person.
+One or more persons not related by blood, adoption, marriage, or other duly authorized custodial relationship."

+"Urban Agriculture.
+Crop raising, aquaculture, and related agricultural activities conducted as a principal or predominant land use outside of the P-2, agricultural, and country zoning districts.
+The term includes vertical farm operations located outside of the P-2, agricultural, and country zoning districts."